+Infinity Chamber, or as it was named Somino earlier, is a complex Science-Fiction, Psychological-Thriller presented by Travis Milloy.
+It sees Christopher Soren Kelly and Cassandra Clark in the lead roles.
+The movie is apparently about a person who has been arrested and placed in a futuristic computerized prison.
+The plot is centered on his efforts to escape.
 After getting quite a few requests for this film, I made time to watch it.
 I now understand why the number of requests for an explanatory article.
-Infinity Chamber, or as it was named Somino earlier, is a complex film presented by Travis Milloy.
-It sees Christopher Soren Kelly and Cassandra Clark in the lead roles.
-The movie is apparently about a person who has been arrested and put in a futuristic computerized prison.
-This person is trying his best to get out.
 Before you read further, please watch the film.
-Here’s the film Infinity Chamber explained, spoilers ahead.
+Here’s the plot analysis and the ending of the film Infinity Chamber explained, spoilers ahead.

 Now, the reason I used the word apparently is because the film can be interpreted in a couple of different ways.
 Unfortunately, there is not much conclusive evidence in the film for one way or the other.
 In short, the story is about a Frank Lerner (Christopher) who has been arrested and wakes up in a prison controlled by what appears to be a bot – Howard.
 Frank wants to escape.